epistemex/vdj-data/README.md

 vdj-data
 ========

-JavaScript based scripting engine for VirtualDJ data files.
+JavaScript based scripting API for a variety of VirtualDJ data files.

 Features
 --------